Resources

 Fiberglass attic insulation

-When you think about attic insulation, fiberglass insulation is probably what you imagine.
+When you think about home insulation in general, fiberglass insulation is probably what you imagine.

-It’s often recognizable by its signature pink and yellow colors, and it’s a great choice if you want to insulate areas like knee walls.
+It’s often recognizable by its signature pink and yellow colors, and it’s a great choice if you want to insulate areas like wall cavities or knee walls.

-This type of attic insulation often comes in fiberglass batts, also known as blanket or rolled insulation.
+This type of attic insulation often comes in fiberglass batts, also known as blanket, batt, or rolled insulation.

 But it’s important to note that blanket or batt insulation also comes in other materials, such as cellulose, mineral wool, or even recycled cloth materials.